Ken Shamrock: Ken Shamrock vs. Royce Gracie - the first UFC rivalry

 From there he went to the newly formed Ultimate Fighting Championship (UFC), a fighting tournament that would take place in America.
+Shamrock was billed representing "shootfighting", the term used at the time to describe the style in which he competed in Japan.
 Although Shamrock initially believed it to be a professional wrestling event, he decided to sign up nonetheless, supported by Pancrase members Masakatsu Funaki and Takaku Fuke.
 The event, UFC 1, was held under a one-night tournament format, but Shamrock only realized it would be real fighting after watching Gerard Gordeau knock out Teila Tuli in the first bout.

 In the first round, Shamrock was pitted against kickboxing stylist Patrick Smith, who he made short work of by throwing Smith to the mat and submitting him with a heel hook.
 His next opponent was Brazilian jiu-jitsu exponent and eventual tournament winner Royce Gracie.
 Shamrock sprawled a takedown and manoeuvred on top of Gracie, but the latter escaped from under his mount attempt and returned to his feet.
 The Brazilian then pulled guard, so the American grabbed his ankle and sat back to attempt another heel hook.
 According to Shamrock, however, Gracie had wrapped his gi around Shamrock's arm, and when the latter sat back, it pulled Gracie on top of him.
 With his arm still entangled, the American could not apply his leglock, which Gracie capitalized on to secure a choke with his free hand and submit Shamrock.
 While the move is often listed as a rear naked choke, Shamrock later stated it to be actually a gi choke, as Royce had wrapped the cloth of his gi around Ken's neck.
 The ending of the fight was also controversial, as the referee did not see the tap and ordered the two fighters to continue fighting after Gracie had let go of the hold.
 Shamrock paused for a few seconds but declined, admitting to the ref that he tapped out and that it would not be fair for him to continue fighting.